jostmey/msm/ovarian-cancer/README.md

 python3 train_val.py --seed 1 --holdouts O-9M --output bin/19
 python3 train_val.py --seed 1 --holdouts O-9N --output bin/20
 ```
 The first flag `--seed` determines the seed value used to generate the initial guess for the weight values.
 The second flat `--holdouts` refers to the sample being used as the holdout.
-The third flag `-- output` is the prefix for the filenames that are saved while the model is being fitted.
+The third flag `--output` is the prefix for the filenames that are saved while the model is being fitted.